datastaxdevs/workshop-ai-as-api/README.md

 (in a way that is handled automatically for us by the Cassandra drivers' object models).

 So what do we do here?
-It would be nice to start streaming out the API response as chunks of data arrive from the database ... and that is exactly what we do, with the `StreamingResponse` construct [provided by FastAPI](https://fastapi.tiangolo.com/advanced/custom-response/?h=streamingresponse#streamingresponse).
+It would be nice to start streaming out the API response as the first chunk of data arrives from the database ... and that is exactly what we do, with the `StreamingResponse` construct [provided by FastAPI](https://fastapi.tiangolo.com/advanced/custom-response/?h=streamingresponse#streamingresponse).

 The idea is very simple: we wrap something like a generator with `StreamingResponse` and FastAPI handles the rest.